USJ/vagrant-puppet-ubuntu-symfony2/README.md

 # Standalone version

-Far from perfect, but does the job of getting a quick clean and ready VM to start installing Symfony 2.
+Does the job of getting a quick clean and ready VM to start installing Symfony 2.
-For a puppet server, probably better use the puppetlabs forge modules.
+For a puppet server, better use the puppetlabs forge modules.

 ## Ubuntu box